Strix007/wsl/README.md

 Make sure to install the language-servers in `.emacs.d/init.el` on your system.

 ### Xmodmap
-I have changed my caps key to ctrl and my right ctrl to caps to avoid emacs pink.
+I have changed my caps key to ctrl and my right ctrl to caps to avoid emacs pinky.
 If you don’t want this behavior, delete `.Xmodmap`.

 <a id="contributing"></a>
 ## Contributing